fcelda/nsec5-draft/nsec5.md

 > Next closer name is not in the zone.

-> \[Something here about the positive response.
-Not sure what.]

 ## Wildcard No Data Responses

-\[Sharon says: please check again this section, as I am not sure I understand it!]

 Facts to prove:

-> Non-existence of RRset that explictly matches the QNAME.  \[Shumon, Dave, check this terminology.]

-> Non-existence of QTYPE RRset that matches QNAME via wildcard expansion. \[Shumon, Dave, check this terminology.]
+> The existence of the wildcard at the closest encloser to the QNAME.

-> Non-existence of CNAME RRset that matches QNAME via wildcard expansion.
+> Non-existence of both the QTYPE and of the CNAME type that matches QNAME via wildcard expansion.

-> No wildcard closer to the QNAME exists.  \[Sharon says as before I don't understand what this means.]

 Authoritative server proofs: